DezCam/DezCam.net/replit.md

 ## Overview

-This is a professional portfolio website for Desmond Campbell, a strategic technology leader.
+This is a professional portfolio website for Desmond Campbell, a product management and business strategy expert.
 The application is built as a full-stack web application using modern technologies with a focus on clean design, performance, and user experience.
-The site features a comprehensive portfolio showcase, contact functionality, and responsive design optimized for all devices.
+The site showcases Desmond's UC Berkeley Haas education, entrepreneurial experience, and product management expertise, with a responsive design optimized for all devices.

 ## System Architecture